5 Most Anticipated Sessions at the O’Reilly Velocity Conference 2017

 There’s only a little less than one month to go before the Velocity Conference 2017 in San Jose, California.
 We are busy getting ready for what we hope to be the best edition yet!
 Velocity by O’Reilly is a conference that brings together professionals from around the world who are concerned with systems engineering, operations, and performance.
 According to the organizers, if you’re building and managing complex distributed systems and want to learn how to bake in resiliency, you need to be at Velocity.
 The event takes place June 19th until the 22nd in the San Jose McEnery Convention Center with the first two days consisting of trainings and tutorials and the second two days of sessions and keynotes.
-If you haven’t registered yet, you can use our exhibitor discount code, Abstracta25, for 25% off the price of any Gold, Silver, or Bronze pass.

 Here are some of the sessions that we are anticipating the most:

 1. Lyft’s Envoy: Experiences operating a large service mesh